artyprog/GFK/README.md

 Games for Kids written with [Hexi](https://github.com/kittykatattack/hexi) and [Transcrypt](http://transcrypt.org/)

+Big Thanks to Jacques de Hooge for Transcrypt and Rex van der Spuy for Hexi

 All the games are self contained in one html file, you can 'save link as' and play offine.
 The self contained html file is created with [standalone-html](https://github.com/jgm/standalone-html)